erhhung/al2023-devops/README.md

 # [al2023-devops](https://github.com/erhhung/al2023-devops)

-Multi-arch (x86_64/amd64 and aarch64/arm64) Docker image based on **Amazon Linux 2023** for DevOps use cases on AWS, such as CI/CD pipelines and admininistration of EKS workloads, including **interactive shell usage**.
+Multi-arch (x86_64/amd64 and aarch64/arm64) Docker image based on **Amazon Linux 2023** for DevOps use cases on AWS, such as CI/CD pipelines and manual admininistration of EKS workloads, including **interactive shell usage**.

 ## Bundled Tools